-The pandemic has forced businesses to shut down and caused people to lose work.
-But preliminary data shows this recession is hardest on women–and even more so on women of color.
+The pandemic has caused people to lose their jobs and businesses to close.
+New data shows that these impacts are hardest on women–and even more so on women of color.

 Across the country and in Arkansas, women’s unemployment outpaces men’s.

-“The hardest hit during this recession are single mothers who are working and have kids to take care of,” said Dr. Michael Pakko, chief economist at the Arkansas Economic Development Institute.
+“The hardest hit during this recession are single mothers who are working and have kids to take care of,” said Dr. Michael Pakko.

 Read the full article on the KATV Channel 7 website here.